amidaware/tacticalrmm/docs/docs/troubleshooting.md

 ```

 Are you trying to use a proxy to share your single public IP with multiple services on 443?
 This is complicated and [unsupported by Tactical RMM](unsupported_scripts.md), test your setup.

+## Mesh Agent x86 x64 integration with TRMM

+1. Log into Mesh (you can right-click any agent, choose remote control or Remote Background)
+2. Goto your mesh interface (eg `https://mesh.domain.com`)
+3. Find your TacticalRMM group
+4. Click the add link
+5. Download both agents
+6. In Tactical RMM, go **File > Upload MeshAgent** upload them both into the appropriate places.